 Easy DIY Movie Screen Instructions

-The absolute easiest way to build an outdoor movie screen is to stretch a rope between two trees.
+The absolute easiest way to build outdoor movie screens is to stretch a rope between two trees.
 Attach hooks to the trees and tie one end of the rope to each.
 Make sure it’s taut.
 Next, throw a white or light-colored sheet or drop cloth over the rope.
 Secure at the top with clothespins and at the bottom with weights or stakes.
-Now all you need is a movie projector, HDMI cable, DVD player or streaming device, and a sound system.
+Now all you need is a movie projector, HDMI cable, DVD player or streaming device (like an Amazon Fire stick), and a sound system.
 A Bluetooth speaker is great for outdoor use.

 Freestanding Outdoor Movie Screen Instructions